CrossElectronics/nomi-data-reskin/README.md

 # nomi-data-reskin
-Retexture of a few data in nomifactory CEu edition.
+Retexture of a few data in [Nomifactory CEu edition](https://github.com/Nomi-CEu/Nomi-CEu)

 In the game, my understanding of these data are that these are "data sets", as apposed to "data models" in DML/DME.
 I want to add a medium for those data to make them look more like an item.
 It's my first time making resourcepack, or any pixel art, really.
 Feel free to use and/or contribute.